JemRF/RF-Documentation/pages/wifidocs/wifi32s-gateway_relay.md

 [Click here for Illustrated guide on updating the Gateway](wifi-gw-update.html)

 ## Switch Wiring
 The relays each provide a normally open and normally closed dry contact.
-Designed for low voltage AC (0-24 vac) or low voltate DC (0-24 vdc).
+Designed for low voltage AC (0-24 vac) or low voltage DC (0-24 vdc).
 If using for control system contact a Licensed Electrician.

 ## Mounting Instructions
 Mount the Gateway in a vertical position with the USB connector down.
 There is a mounting hold on the back for this.
 Do not mount against a metal wall as that can block the WiFi and RF signals.